Namanj/Mortgage-Market-Tri-Analysis/README.md

   <img src='/images/Cost Function.png' width="1400" height="400">
 </p>

+I used Scipy Optimize BasinHopping method to traverse the cost function as it gives a lot of low level control over the optimizing function, and it does multiple random jumps to make sure we don't get stuck in a local minima.
+The code can be found [here](https://github.com/Namanj/Mortgage-Market-Tri-Analysis/blob/master/src/Location_Optimizer.py)

 The cost function was really sensitive to initializations and one of the main challenges of defining it was scaling the data that I had collected from different sources